Frankie Rayder

-Francesca "Frankie" Rayder (born Heidi A. Rayder; January 26, 1975) is an American model.
-She has a portfolio of covergirl appearances for high fashion magazines and was once a VH1/Vogue Fashion Awards for Model of the Year nominee.
+Francesca "Frankie" Rayder (born Heidi Ann Rayder; January 26, 1975) is an American model.
+She has a portfolio of covergirl appearances for high fashion magazines and was once a VH1/Vogue Fashion Awards Model of the Year nominee.
 She has performed in runway shows, including the annual Victoria's Secret Fashion Show four times and the Sports Illustrated Swimsuit Issue twice.
 She has also been featured in print ad campaigns.
 At the peak of her fame, she was an it girl according to The New York Times and GQ once named her the Sexiest Woman in the World.

 She is known for her print work for Sports Illustrated swimsuit issues, The Gap holiday ads, a Godiva Chocolatier ad campaign, and the 50th anniversary Ann Taylor ad campaign.
 She has appeared on the cover of Vogue, Vogue Paris, Vogue Italia, British Vogue, German Vogue and Vogue España.

 Rayder was engaged to Red Hot Chili Peppers bass player, Flea, with whom she has one child.
 After giving birth in 2005, she took a hiatus from modeling until 2008.
 At first, she returned only to print work, but she also returned to runway modeling in 2009.
 She has a younger sister, Missy Rayder, who is also a fashion model.